 Graz – St. Michael – Liezen – Schladming – St. Johann im Pongau – Zell am See -Grossglockner High Alpine Road – Lienz – Felbertauernstraﬂe – Mitersill – Gerlos Pass – Zellberg – Zillertaler High Alpine Road – Wiesing – Imst

-Riding through the beautiful North Styria (state of Austria with its capital Graz) to Zell am See, a very common for winter sports, its a corridor of the Kitzbuhel Alps.
+Riding on the Ducati Hypermotard SP through the beautiful North Styria (state of Austria with its capital Graz) to Zell am See, a very common for winter sports, its a corridor of the Kitzbuhel Alps.

 Continuing riding to the beautiful Grossglockner High Alpine Road.
 50km of awesome tarmac and views (you have to buy a day-ticket for riding.
 Riding up the highest point there – Edelweissspitze (Edelweißspitze) (2572m).